probe973/hsc-7056x/papers/sackley.md

 {% include question_numerical.html
     id="s_q9"
     title="9"
-    question_text="What was the **difference in adjusted means** between the intervention and control groups at 6 months?" correct_answer="0.004"
+    question_text="What was the **difference in adjusted means** between the intervention and control groups on the Barthel index at 6 months?" correct_answer="0.004"
     tolerance="0"
     solution_text="The 'Difference in adjusted means' column for 6 months shows 0.004."